 Christopher Columbus may have been the first European to view the Mississippi River.
 An “Admiral’s Map” in the Royal Library at Madrid, Spain, said to have been engraved in 1507, shows the mouth of the river, then called “The River of Palms.”
 Though this may have been the Mississippi River, it has never been confirmed.

 In May 1541, Hernando De Soto was the first recorded European to view the Mississippi at a point near or just below present-day Memphis, Tennessee.
 He called it the Río del Espíritu Santo (“River of the Holy Spirit.”)
-After his death in 1542, his followers continued the explorations.
-The historian of the expedition, Garciliaso de la Vega, described the Mississippi as a flood of great severity and of prolonged duration.
+After he died in 1542, his followers continued the explorations.
+The expedition’s historian, Garciliaso de la Vega, described the Mississippi as a flood of great severity and prolonged duration.
 The flooded areas were described as extending for 20 leagues on each side of the river.

 One hundred and twenty years later, Jacques Marquette and Louis Jolliet began exploring the river, traveling from its upper reaches to a point near present-day Arkansas City, Arkansas.
 Marquette traveled with a Sioux Indian named Ne Tongo and proposed calling it the River of the Immaculate Conception.

 In 1682, René-Robert Cavelier, Sieur de La Salle, and Henri de Tonti descended the greater portion of its length to its mouth. and claimed the entire Mississippi River Valley for France, calling it the Colbert River after Jean-Baptiste Colbert.

 In March 1699, Pierre Le Moyne d’Iberville rediscovered the mouth of the Mississippi following the death of La Salle.
 At a point near Old River, Louisiana, he received a letter from an Indian chief previously left there by LaSalle.
 A short time later, the French built the small fort of La Balise there to control passage.